Tag Archives: Qt

 (Not so much) Fun with QSharedPointer

 Qt has a wonderful way of dealing with memory management.
 The core idea is simple.
-Most objects have a parent, and when the parent gets destroyed, it will first destroy all it’s children.
-Using this technique, you can often write … Continue reading
+Most objects have a parent, and when the parent gets destroyed, it will first destroy all its children.
+Using this technique, you can often write your Qt applications with little to no concern for memory management.
+Often, you literally don’t have to have a single delete in your entire application.
+That’s pretty sweet!

 Combining Qt’s Signals and Slots with c++0x lamdas